MajestysFiend/myFlix-API/README.md

-# :film_strip:MyFlix:clapper:
+<h1 align="center">:film_strip:MyFlix API:clapper:</h1>

-This web application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies!
+<p align="center">This web application will provide users with access to information about different
+movies, directors, and genres.
+Users will be able to sign up, update their personal information, and create a list of their favorite movies!</p>

 The app can be used here: [https://myflixapplication.herokuapp.com/](https://myflixapplication.herokuapp.com/)